 Do you know?
 Canadian dollars are one of the most highly valued currencies in the world.
 If you have a Canadian coin, then the chances are very high that you can receive a great profit.
-And to search for a better place to sell the precious Loonie(1$) coin, you have to do thorough research to find a trustworthy place where you can get your Canadian coins right value.
+And to search for a better place to sell the precious Loonie(1$) coin, you have to do thorough research to find a trustworthy place where you can get the right value for your Canadian coins.

 Before we start, let’s begin with an important question.
 What is the name of the Canadian currency, and who manufactures it?
 All of Canada’s circulation coins are produced by The Royal Mint of Canada.

 Canadian currency coins have several denominations, with their names and values as follows:

 #1 – Loonie: This is a one-dollar coin that was first introduced in 1987.
 It features a common loon, a type of bird found in Canada, on its reverse side.
 The loonie is made of a gold-colored brass alloy and has a diameter of 26.5 mm.

 #2 – Toonie: This is a two-dollar coin that was first introduced in 1996.
 It features a polar bear on its reverse side.
 The toonie is bimetallic, with an outer ring made of a silver-colored nickel alloy and a center core made of a gold-colored brass alloy.
 It has a diameter of 28 mm.

 #3 – Quarter: This is a 25-cent coin that has been in circulation since 1870.
 The current version, introduced in 2003, features a caribou on its reverse side.
 The quarter is made of a silver-colored nickel alloy and has a diameter of 23.88 mm.